CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-06-12-the-world-of-startups-w-slash-matt-hackett.markdown

 -> {% img /images/posts/matthackett_pic1.png 300 450 %} <-

--> Look at how happy he looks. :) <-
+-> **You can almost taste the happy.** <-

+Matt came to talk to us about his experiences with startup culture.

+He shared incredible insight, which will be shared in the next two sections.

-# A Simple Breakdown of Startup Phases
+## A Simple Breakdown of Startup Phases

-# Q & A Session
+## Q & A Session